Ernest Oppenheimer

-Sir Ernest Oppenheimer (22 May 1880 – 25 November 1957) was a South African diamond and gold mining entrepreneur, financier and philanthropist, who controlled De Beers and founded the Anglo American Corporation of South Africa.
+Sir Ernest Oppenheimer (22 May 1880 – 25 November 1957) was a South African diamond and gold mining entrepreneur, financier and philanthropist, who controlled De Beers and founded the Anglo American Corporation in the Union of South Africa.

 Career

 Ernest Oppenheimer was born in Friedberg, German Empire, to a German-Jewish family.
 He was the son of Edward Oppenheimer, a cigar merchant, and his wife, Nanette (née Hirschhorn) Oppenheimer.
 He began his working life at 17, when he entered Dunkelsbuhler & Company, a diamond brokerage in London.
 His efforts impressed his employer and in 1902, at the age of 22, he was sent to South Africa to represent the company as a buyer in Kimberley, of which he went on to become the mayor from 1912 to 1915.
 In this role, he helped raise the manpower for the Kimberley Regiment for service during World War I.